HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## Environment

 ### AWS/Native Kube
-- In AWS/Native Kube we started with the minimal EC2 instance
+- In AWS/Native Kube we started with the minimal EC2 instance.
-- We are using remote DB2 instance for our tests
+- We are using remote DB2 instance for our tests.

 [Small Configuration]  - [c5.2xlarge]